 How to protect your Intellectual Property in Thailand?

-Infringing Intellectual Property Rights is a criminal offense in Thailand.
+Infringing Thailand Intellectual Property Rights is a criminal offense in Thailand.
 It is important to protect your intellectual property.
 If someone infringes on those rights, knowing what steps to take is already taking half of the battle:

 - register intellectual property with the Department of Intellectual Property